INNVTV/NetCore-Clean-Architecture/README.md

 > I'm really not a fan of repositories, mainly because they hide the important details of the underlying persistence mechanism.
 It's why I go for MediatR for commands, too.
 I can use the full power of the persistence layer, and push all that domain behavior into my aggregate roots.
 I don't usually want to mock my repositories - I still need to have that integration test with the real thing.
 Going CQRS meant that we didn't really have a need for repositories any more.

+## ServiceModels
+Service models that are used to accept incoming requests from  client applications.
+In most cases they will be transformed into the appropriate command or query and may have authorization and authentication details appended to from the service call.

+**Note:** The Core libraries should have no concept of these models as they only serve the purpose of service to client communication.

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "EditEnabled" and "DeleteEnabled"